sebastien-plutniak/archeoviz/README.md

   - The plots in The plots in the “3D plot”, “Map”, “Section X”, and “Section Y” can be exported:
-      - in .svg format (by cliking on the “camera” icon in the menu bar above the plot),
+      - in SVG format (by clicking on the “camera” icon in the menu bar above the plot),
-      - in an interactive html format, by clicking on the “Export” button.
+      - in an interactive HTML format, by clicking on the “Export” button.
-  - The plan of the excavation chronology can be exported in .svg format by clicking on the “Download” button.
+  - The plan of the excavation chronology can be exported in SVG format by clicking on the “Download” button.

-## Reffiting
+## Reffitings

-Refitting are usually recorded by archaologists in two ways:
+Refittings are usually recorded by archaeologists in two ways:

 1.  by sets of refitting objects: using a two columns table, where a row corresponds to an **object**.
-The first column stores the object’ unique id and the second column stores the id of the set of refitting objects this object belongs to.
+The first column stores the object’s unique id and the second column stores the id of the set of refitting objects this object belongs to.
 2.  by refitting relationships: using a two columns table, where a row